Akintunde102/CHRISTIAN-NGO/README.md

 ## How it works:
-The script has very few pages with very few codes in each.
+The script has some very vital pages whih include.

 Below is a break down of folders in the script and what contain:
 1) CSS: Contains front-end dependencies